RPG-Maker-Translator/RPG-Maker-Translator/README.md

 ## Troubleshooting ##

+***I hit translate and it gave no output and stopped immediately, wtf?***

+The most common reason this would happen is if your output directory does not exist.

+The other common reason for this is the directory that holds Game.exe should be in English, not Japanese (bug I never fixed...)

 ***I ran the translator but some text is still in Japanese, wtf?***

 Certain games, especially those by OneOne1 read most of their dialog and text from different script engines not native to RPG Maker.
 The tool will run for these and recognize some common data files to automatically skip over but to translate the actual text requires you to work with those other scripting engines and is not currently possible.